jovsa/ANN-playground/README.md

 Artificial Neural Network Playground
 =================================

-Here I implement and explore various techniques about Artificial Neural Networks (ANN).
+Goal of this project is to explore various techniques on the implimentation of Artificial Neural Networks (ANN).

 *Notable links:*